Terms & Conditions

 The Company cannot be held liable in the event of any of these situations.

-ARTICLE 18 - Data collection / Processing of personal data
+ARTICLE 17 – Data Collection / Processing of Personal Data

 The Company, as data controller, collects personal data from Users such as name, address, telephone number, e-mail address and bank details (merchants).